liuasdeu/MelodyTransformer/README.md

   </pre>
 </div>

-After this step, the lmd_processed folder in the data folder and the music-ckps folder will appear.
+After this step, the lmd_processed folder in the "data" folder and the "music-ckps" folder will appear.

 ## Modify the data format
 <div style="background-color: #f1f1f1; padding: 10px; font-size: 1em;">